Super-Protocol/docs/docs/developers/CLI_commands/orders/get.md

 ---
-id: "cli-orders-get"
+id: "orders-get"
-title: "Get order"
+title: "get"
 slug: "/cli_commands/orders/get"
 sidebar_label: "get"
 ---

-Display detailed information on order with `id`
+Display detailed information of an order with `id`.
+It doesn't necessarily have to be your own order - this information is openly available for all orders on blockchain.

 ## Usage